Greginkansas/-openhab-openhab1wiki/MQTT-Binding.md

 ## Item Binding Configuration for Outbound Messages

 Below you can see the structure of the outbound mqtt configuration string.
-Outbound configurations allow you to send an MQTT message when the an openHAB item receives a command or state update.
+Outbound configurations allow you to publish (send) an MQTT message to the MQTT broker when an item receives a command or state update, and other MQTT clients that are subscribed to the given topic on the same broker, like Arduino devices for example, will receive those messages.

-For clarity this means when something is changed inside openHAB, outbound messages allow openHAB to send a message to an external device like an arduino or anything that is listening to the mosquitto server.

-    Item itemName {mqtt="<direction>[<broker>:<topic>:<type>:<trigger>:<transformation>]" }
+    Item itemName { mqtt="<direction>[<broker>:<topic>:<type>:<trigger>:<transformation>]" }

 <table>
   <tr><td><b>Property</b></td><td><b>Description</b></td></tr>